iansinnott/express-middleware-lecture/README.md

 This is flexible logging software that can be used in development or production.
 Even though as we saw it's quite simple to write your own logging software, it's a better idea to use something standard like Morgan because you can be sure your logs will be well formatted, and it's also one lest thing for you to test.

-There's a ton of middleware out there, so whenever you run into a feature that express doesn't have but you would like chances are there's a middleware module for it.
+There's a ton of middleware out there, so whenever you run into a feature that Express doesn't have but you would like chances are there's a middleware module for it.

 ### Resource Links